 “French is the same way,” Scott said.
 “I agree that it’s weird.”

-“We have it in English,” I said, “but it’s simpler and gender always goes with words that mean either a he or a she, like father.
+“We have it in English,” I said, “but it’s different words and they always are words that mean either a he or a she, like boy and girl.
 And we don’t use different endings, either.”

 The first bell for Homeroom interrupted our conversation, so we got up and walked to the Language Arts building.